<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average void periods in days across UK regions since January 2020.

-3. Voids dropped to 20 days
+3. Voids lengethened to 16 days

 3. Tenant salaries see uplift